BL&D Interview: Jamil

-Writer, most well known for his Hartford based journalism, Mr. Ragland keeps it real with us.
+Most well known for his Hartford-based journalism, Mr. Ragland keeps it real with us.
 We talk about how he got here and experiencing life on both sides of the tracks right here in Hartford.
-This is a long one but you are gonna want to read to the end.

 BL&D: I think we’ve worked together like a little, in a number of different ways and we’ve had a lot of different conversations about Hartford.
 And the pros and cons.
 But to start off, I wanna, just for our readers here, I wanna hear your story about how you’ve come to know Hartford through living here and through going to Trinity, and then talk about your work with the Hartford Courant.